-5. QMS OPERATIONAL PLAN
+5. QMS Operational Plan

 Richmond Hill must document its QMS in an Operational Plan, which must be endorsed by QMS Top Management and Richmond Hill Council, and made available to the public.
+The Operational plan defines and documents the quality management policies and procedures specific to the City's municipal drinking water system.